Kauai Island Hawaii USA

 Pool at Hanalei Bay Resort - Princeville, Kauai

-Tropical Drinks in Heaven
+Tropical Drinks in Heaven at Happy Talk

-Tropical Drinks in Heaven!
+Tropical Drinks in Heaven at Happy Talk!

 Travel Tip: We found the Kauai travel book The Ultimate Kauai Guidebook – Kauai Revealed by Andrew Doughty to be an outstanding resource and greatly enhanced our stay in Kauai.

-The recommendations were spot on.
+The recommendations for Kauai were spot on.

-Kauai East Shore Waterfalls
+Kauai East Shore Attractions

-Opaekaa Falls Kauai
+Wallua Falls Kauai

-Opaekaa Falls - Kauai
+Wallua Falls - Kauai

-When passing through Kapaa, look inland to see the Sleeping Giant outline in the mountain.
+When passing through Kapa'a, look inland to see the Sleeping Giant outline in the mountain.

 Rooster Kauai